Summary

 At its core, DevOps refers to the integration of software development and IT operations to promote collaboration, automation, and process improvements.
 Beyond being a technical practice, DevOps is a strategic tool for business leaders looking to drive innovation, improve customer satisfaction, and navigate complex IT landscapes.
 DevOps accelerates delivery, increases reliability, and fosters adaptability, making it invaluable in today’s dynamic market.

-Why business leaders should care
+Why should business leaders should care about DevOps?

 For ITOps leaders, DevOps means more efficient incident management, streamlined software rollouts, and higher system availability—all vital for maintaining operational excellence and minimizing costly downtime.
 Recognizing DevOps as a method for operational resilience and IT stability empowers business leaders to ensure that their IT infrastructure is always prepared to support business growth.